Robotics-and-Computer-Vision-Lab/RCV-Lab.src/content/publication/chen-robustness-2021/index.md

   the self-driving application.
 Based on the characteristic of on-road self-driving motion and the DNN output, we propose a two-step optimization strategy with a variable degree of freedom (DoF), i.e., the use of two types of DoF representations during pose estimation.
-Specifically, our two-step optimization operates according to the residual of the optimization with the motion label classification from the pre-trained DNN, as well as our proposed Motion Evaluation by essential matrix construction.
+Speciﬁcally, our two-step optimization operates according to the residual of the optimization with the motion label classiﬁcation from the pre-trained DNN, as well as our proposed Motion Evaluation by essential matrix construction.
   Experimental results show that our framework obtains better tracking accuracy than the existing methods.